-Denon DJ’s MC3000 feels like a serious contender for all-round digital DJ controller of the year, and it’s not even out of the box as I write this intro!
+Denon DJ’s MC3000 feels like a serious contender for all-around digital DJ controller of the year, and it’s not even out of the box as I write this intro!
 How can I say that already?
 Because just by looking at the spec, seeing the size and feeling the weight of it, I know the controller inside is going to be compact, is going to cover the digital DJing essentials, and is good enough for pro use.

-You see, I believe that DJ controllers need to do two “sets” of things: The essential stuff, and the “would be nice” things.
+You see, I believe that DJ controllers need to do two “sets” of things: The essential stuff and the “would be nice” things.

 For most DJs, most of the time, the essential stuff is all they’ll need.
-Sure, it’s nice to have the rest there, but the trouble is all of those “would be nice” functions take up space and cost money, and if you’re not careful, their inclusion begin to compromise one of the central tenets of digital DJing: Portability.
+Sure, it’s nice to have the rest there, but the trouble is all of those “would be nice” functions take up space and cost money, and if you’re not careful, their inclusion begins to compromise one of the central tenets of digital DJing: Portability.
 Controllers should, in my view, be nice and portable.

 The MC3000 (Denon’s DJ products are now branded “Denon DJ”, and they’ve dropped the “DN”) takes a “please most of the people, most of the time” route, and in making a few compromises, is smaller, leaner and less cramped than its older and bigger stablemate, the DN-MC6000.
 It’s also more logically laid out, to boot.
 So time to get it out of the box and take a look…